builtree/MVG/org-docs/CHARTER.md

-# Charter for the [FIXME] Organization
+# Charter for the Builtree Organization

-This is the organizational charter for the [FIXME] Organization (the "Organization").
+This is the organizational charter for the Builtree Organization (the "Organization").
 By adding their name to the Steering Committee.md file, Steering Committee members agree as follows.

 ## 1. Mission

-[Set out mission of the Organization].
+Builtree is a collaborative project incubator supporting varied independent projects and aims to promote project based learning amongst aspiring developers, project managers, content writers, and designers.
+The primary goals of the organisation are as follows:

+1. Having a diverse catalogue of independent projects, maintained by respective project maintainers.
+2. To help individuals learn new skills by contributing to these projects or collaboratively building something new from scratch!
+3. Helping contributors by:

+    - steering them to projects requiring the skills they have/improve/want to learn.
+    - converting ideas to projects and building the right team.
+    - introducing them to open-source.

+4. Helping projects by:

+    - matching them with possible contributors.
+    - gain better exposure through an active community.
+    - participate in open-source programs.
+    - turn projects into products and increasing the future prospects of the project.

 ## 2. Steering Committee